nose-devs/nose/functional_tests/doc_tests/test_selector_plugin/selector_plugin.rst

 expression defined in the active `nose.config.Config` instance, the object is selected as a test.

-This behavior is fine for new projects, but may be undesireable for older projects with a different test naming scheme.
+This behavior is fine for new projects, but may be undesirable for older projects with a different test naming scheme.
 Fortunately, you can easily override this behavior by providing a custom selector using a plugin.